 - Apply the sealant material.
 Next, we apply the sealant material to the grooves of the tooth.

-- Cure with light.
-The sealant material is cured with a light.
+- Light cure.
+We cure the sealant material with a special light.
 The light hardens the sealant material into the grooves of the tooth, sealing it off from bacteria which cause tooth decay.

 - Check the seal.
 Finally, we check the sealant for a solid seal into the tooth.
 We ensure it is a good fit, properly bonded and not too high in the mouth.
 If need be, your dentist can adjust the sealants to make your bite feel natural.